sgluss/hugoSite/samHomePage/content/posts/AFM/2019/round4.md

 This slows nothing down as we charge into turn 2, and I settle into 3rd as I steam after the top men. #153 Valentin Debise overtakes me on the outside of turn 3, and I struggle so stick with the top 3.
 Watch Debise stalk Berto and Rue for an overtake in turn 8, way to the inside.
 Despite being completely off-line for his run on 8, he *still* is able to draw level with both of them entering turn 9, and overtake entering turn 9 to take first.
 Debise is simply at another level entirely.

 In the second lap, Wooldridge loses the rear and low-sides exiting turn 11.
 Rue politely avoiding running him over, moving up to second, and I take third.
 Luckily, both Wooldridge and his bike were relatively unscathed, and returned for battle in 750 Superstock.
-I spent the remaining duration of the race trying to chase Rue down, wondering what are the secrets to his motorcycling prowess and roguish good looks?
+I spent the remainder of the race trying to chase Rue down, while wondering what are the secrets to his motorcycling prowess and roguish good looks?
 <video width="960" height="540" controls>
   <source src="https://s3-us-west-1.amazonaws.com/samgluss.net/vid/moto/racing/afm/2019/round4/600ss.mp4"
           type='video/webm'/>